 One thing I do love about Mindy Klasky’s writing, though, is her brilliance with settings.
 I mentioned in my review of The Glasswright’s Apprentice how the amazing setting had a lot to do with why I loved the book so much.
 And I think the amazing setting had a lot to do with making this book good.
 The setting for the majority of the book was the country of Amanthea, which has its own geography, customs, and intricate caste system.
 Especially in the middle, the setting was the best part.

 This was a good book.
 Not epic but not terrible, better than “meh” but not really great.
 Just…well, good.
-I’m not sure if I want to read The Glasswright’s Journeyman or not.
+I’m not sure if I want to read book three, The Glasswright’s Journeyman, or not.

 - The Glasswright’s Master